Tufts-Technology-Services/tailscale-now/README.md

 ## How can we help?

-We aim to ensure that Tailscale is a first-class component among the tools available at Tufts, making it easily accessible to anyone who chooses to use it.
+We want to ensure that Tailscale is a first-class component among the tools available at Tufts.
+And we want this tool to be easily accessible to anyone who chooses to use it.

 Curious about Tailscale or wondering if it could benefit your team?
-Whether you're uncertain or enthusiastic, we're here to help!
+Whether you're uncertain or enthusiastic, we'd like to help!
 If you have questions or wish to discuss Tailscale's potential for your team, please open an issue.
-Let's address all your queries and explore the possibilities together!

 Thank you for reading.